North American Interfraternity Conference: History

+The North American Interfraternity Conference (NIC) is an association of intercollegiate men's social fraternities that was formally organized in 1910.
+However, it began at a meeting at the University Club of New York on November 27, 1909.
 Originally named the Interfraternity Conference, the name was changed to the National Interfraternity Conference in 1931.
 The name, North American Interfraternity Conference, was adopted in 1999 to reflect the organization's affiliations at Canadian colleges and universities.